deprecated-packages/symplify/packages/coding-standard/docs/rules_overview.md

 ## RemoveUselessClassCommentFixer

-Remove useless "// Class <Some>" comment
+Remove useless "// Class <Some>" or "// <Some> Constructor." comment

 - class: `Symplify\CodingStandard\Fixer\Commenting\RemoveUselessClassCommentFixer`